akash-joshi/hn-ui/README.md

 ### 5. Abstracting Data Layer:
 The complete data layer has been abstracted into the `data.js` file.

+### 6. Component Abstraction with lazy-loading:
+Each component gets its own file with its own CSS-in-JS.
+They are also loaded in lazily to avoid large bundle size.

+### 7. Testing using react-testing-library:
+Tests have been added to check API calls and rendering of each component.

+### 8. Responsive and PWA-ready

 ## Design Considerations:

 1. Header text is made black instead of white for higher a11y score.